ryandens/blog/README.md

 # Ryan's blog
 I use [Hugo](https://gohugo.io/) to build the static content for my blog.
-In addition, it hosts the Terraform responsible for provisioning the S3 Bucket, Route53 record, SSL certificate, and CloudFront distribution responsible for serving the static content on [ryandens.com](https://ryandens.com).
-Simple scripts located in [ci/](./ci/) are responsible for uploading new content to the S3 bucket and invalidating cached files on CloudFront.
+In addition, it hosts the Terraform responsible for provisioning the S3 Bucket, Route53 record, SSL certificate, and CloudFront distribution responsible for serving the static content on [ryandens.com](https://www.ryandens.com).

-## Local development setup
+## 👷 Local development setup

 First, follow the [Hugo install instructions](https://gohugo.io/getting-started/installing/).
 I downloaded their latest Debian package and installed using the command